-for color sensors of SPECTRO-3-MSM-SLE Series with internal temperature compensation and white light balancing
+for color sensors of SPECTRO-3-MSM-DIG Series

+with internal temperature compensation and white light balancing

-This manual describes the installation of the PC software for the SPECTRO-3-MSM-SLE color sensor.
+This manual describes the installation of the PC software for the SPECTRO-3-MSM-DIG color sensor.
 As a support for commissioning of the color sensor this manual explains the functional elements of the Windows® user interface.

-The SPECTRO-3-MSM-SLE provides highly flexible signal acquisition.
+The SPECTRO-3-MSM-DIG provides highly flexible signal acquisition.
 For example, the sensor can be operated in alternating-light mode (AC mode), which makes the sensor insensitive to extraneous light.
 It also can be set to constant-light mode (DC mode), which makes the sensor extremely fast.
 With the stepless adjustment of the integrated light source as well as the selectable gain of the receiver signal and an INTEGRAL function the sensor can be set to almost any surface or any "self-luminous object".

-When the integrated light source of the SPECTRO-3-MSM-SLE color sensor is activated, the sensor detects the radiation that is diffusely reflected from the object.
-As a light source the SPECTRO-3-MSM-SLE color sensor uses LEDs with adjustable transmitter power.
+When the integrated light source of the SPECTRO-3-MSM-DIG color sensor is activated, the sensor detects the radiation that is diffusely reflected from the object.
+As a light source the SPECTRO-3-MSM-DIG color sensor uses LEDs (in case of color sensor type -VISUV additionally UV LEDs) with adjustable transmitter power.
 An integrated 3-fold receiver for the red, green, and blue content of the light that is reflected from the object, or the light that is emitted by a "self-luminous object", is used as a receiver.

-The color sensors of the SPECTRO-3-MSM-SLE series can be taught up to 31 colors that are provided directly at the outputs, and up to 48 colors that are output by means of grouping.
+The color sensors of the SPECTRO-3-MSM-DIG series can be taught up to 31 colors that are provided directly at the outputs, and up to 48 colors that are output by means of grouping.
 For each of these taught colors it is possible to set tolerances.
 Evaluation of the taught colors is performed either with the "FIRST HIT" or with the "BEST HIT" mode.
 With "FIRST HIT" the first hit in the teach table is output, and with "BEST HIT" the best hit in the teach table is output.
 Raw data are represented with 12 bit resolution.

 Color detection either operates continuously or is started through an external PLC trigger signal.
 The respective detected color either is provided as a binary code at the 5 digital outputs or can be sent directly to the outputs, if only up to 5 colors are to be detected.
+At the same time the detected color code is visualised by means of 5 LEDs at the housing of the SPECTRO-3-MSM-DIG.
+[Please note: Visualisation by means of LEDs not available with SPECTRO-3-JR-MSM-DIG and SPECTRO-3-MSM-DIG-VIS or -VISUV types.]

-Through input IN0 the color sensor can be taught up to 31 colors (max.
+With a TEACH button at the sensor housing the color sensor can be taught up to 31 colors (max.
 48 colors in group mode).
 For this purpose the corresponding evaluation mode must be set with the software.
+The TEACH button is connected in parallel to the input IN0 (green wire at cable cab-las8/SPS).
+[Please note: TEACH button not available with SPECTRO-3-JR-MSM-DIG and SPECTRO-3-MSM-DIG-VIS or -VISUV types.]

-Parameters and measurement values can be exchanged between a PC and the SPECTRO-3-MSM-SLE color sensor through the serial RS232 interface.
-All the parameters for color detection also can be saved to the non-volatile EEPROM of the SPECTRO-3-MSM-SLE color sensor through this serial RS232 interface.
+Parameters and measurement values can be exchanged between a PC and the SPECTRO-3-MSM-DIG color sensor through the serial RS232 interface.
+All the parameters for color detection also can be saved to the non-volatile EEPROM of the SPECTRO-3-MSM-DIG color sensor through this serial RS232 interface.
 When parameterisation is finished, the color sensor continues to operate with the current parameters in STAND-ALONE mode without a PC.